farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 some browsers.
 {% endAside %}

+#### Why versioned URLs are a good practice

+However, what if you want to update or invalidate a cached response?
+For example, suppose you've told your visitors to cache a CSS stylesheet for up to 24 hours (max-age=86400), but your designer has just committed an update that you'd like to make available to all users.
+How do you notify all the visitors who have what is now a "stale" cached copy of your CSS to update their caches?
+You can't, at least not without changing the URL of the resource.
+After the browser caches the response, the cached version is used until it's no longer fresh, as determined by max-age or expires, or until it is evicted from cache for some other reason— for example, the user clearing their browser cache.
+As a result, different users might end up using different versions of the file when the page is constructed: users who just fetched the resource use the new version, while users who cached an earlier (but still valid) copy use an older version of its response.
+How do you get the best of both worlds: client-side caching and quick updates?
+You change the URL of the resource and force the user to download the new response whenever its content changes.
+Typically, you do this by embedding a fingerprint of the file, or a version number, in its filename—for example, style.x234dff.css.

 ### Server revalidation for unversioned URLs

 Unfortunately, not all of the URLs you load are versioned.
 Maybe you're not able